Scholarly interpretation of Gospel elements: Divinity

 The majority of contemporary scholars approach the question of Jesus' divinity by attempting to determine what Jesus might have thought of himself.
-Many scholars assert there is no evidence indicating Jesus had any divine self-awareness.
+Multiple scholars assert there is no evidence indicating Jesus had any divine self-awareness.
 Gerald Bray writes that "All we can say for sure about Jesus' early years is that whatever he understood about himself and his future mission, he kept it to himself."

 Jesus' public ministry began with baptism by John.
 The evangelist writes that John proclaims Jesus to be "the Lamb of God, who takes away the sin of the world."
 Bray says it would be odd for John to know that about Jesus upon meeting him but Jesus not to know it about himself.
 It has been argued by some, such as Bart Ehrman, that such statements are later interpolations by the church.
 However, there is a compelling argument against interpolation since the early credal statements within the Pauline letters indicate the church's belief in a high Christology was very early.
 There is also a high Christology in the book of John with at least 17 statements (some of which are disputed) claiming divinity.

 According to "kenotic Christology," taken from the Greek noun kēnosis for "emptying" in Philippians 2, Jesus surrendered his divinity in order to become a man, which would mean Jesus was not divine while on earth.
 There are also Jesus' own statements of inferiority to the Father that must be taken into account.
 Arianism makes Jesus divine but not fully God; the theologian Gerald Bray says such Arianism may be the majority view today in otherwise orthodox Christian organizations that is simply practiced under another name.

 The evangelist's stories, that might indicate Jesus' belief in himself as divine, are: the temptations in the desert, the Transfiguration, his ministry of forgiving sins, the miracles, the exorcisms, the last supper, the resurrection, and the post-resurrection appearances.
 Some scholars argue that Jesus' use of three important terms: Messiah, Son of God, and Son of Man, added to his "I am the..." and his "I have come..." statements, indicate Jesus saw himself in a divine role.
 Bray says Jesus probably did teach his disciples he was the Son of God, because if he had not, no first century monotheistic Jew would have tolerated the suggestion from others.
 Jesus also called himself the "Son of Man" tying the term to the eschatological figure in Daniel.